Ballot Harvesting: What Is It? How Does It Work?

 California voters can legally "designate any person to return [their] ballot to the elections official from whom it came or to the precinct board at a polling place within a jurisdiction."

-Both Republican and Democratic organizations took advantage of this law in the 2018 elections, but Democrats appeared to prioritize ballot harvesting more than their Republican counterparts and were able to take over many offices that were previously controlled by Republicans.
+Both political parties used this law in the 2018 elections.
+Democrats appeared to focus on ballot harvesting more than their Republican counterparts and were able to take over many Republican-held offices.
+It appears this trend will change in upcoming elections.

 North Carolina Laws on Ballot Harvesting

-North Carolina voting law states that it is a Class I felony for "any person except the voter's near relative or the voter's verifiable legal guardian to assist the voter to vote an absentee ballot when the voter is voting an absentee ballot," outside of special and specific circumstances.
+North Carolina voting law states it's a Class I felony for "any person except the voter's near relative or the voter's verifiable legal guardian to help the voter to vote an absentee ballot when the voter is voting an absentee ballot" outside of special and specific circumstances.

-Recent elections in North Carolina have shone a light on potential abuses of ballot harvesting tactics, including:
+Recent elections in North Carolina have shed light on potential abuses of ballot harvesting tactics, including:

 • Mishandling filled and unfilled ballots